Rice University Guest Account Process

 In general, the process may require up to 24 hours to complete.
 Guests and their sponsors are notified via email when their accounts are ready; see Notifications below ...

 The guest account will allow the guest to logon to the network or to network accessible resources as a *guest* member of the institution.
 Guests May be Authorized to any central Rice services that are applicable to guests.
 Access to some services MAY require the Guest to provide additional Identity information to the system stewards which falls outside of the guest account process management.
 Access to the Apply Service for account and password management and the Rice portal are the only default services granted to guests with a sponsored credential.
-Other services available to guests include: Active Directory, Computing Labs, Subversion, Sakai, Wiki, Blogs, VPN and some Plone services.
+Other services that may be available at the sponsors request include: Active Directory (ADRICE), Computing Labs, Subversion, Sakai, Wiki, and Blogs.
+Sponsors should make these requests by submitting a ticket to firstname.lastname@example.org with the NetID of the guest and the service required.
 Email, printing, backup and file storage are university subsidized services that are not available to guests.

 A netid (authentication credential) will be created by the Rice central authentication system upon success completion of the guest process.
 Guest requesters must initiate the request by visiting the guest request page and filling out the guest request form.
 Upon completion and submission of the form, the identified guest sponsor will receive an email of a pending sponsor request with a URL to the guest approval page.
 The sponsor can choose to sponsor the guest or deny the request.
 Sponsor's should never approve a guest request without personal knowledge of the requester.
 If no action is taken, the request will expire.
 When the guest process completes successfully, a Netid is created for the guest which is a persistent identifier that Rice will never expunge.
 Should a guest be re-sponsored over time, they will receive the same logon credential but with a different password.
 The guest Netid credential remains the property of Rice University and the issuance does not infer any legal rights of the guest regarding data access or authorization to any data that may be accessible by the credential.